magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 contained in the `modern-cljs.shopping.valuators-test` namespace.

 The results are exactly the expected ones.
-All the assertions succeeded on both CLJS and CLJ platforms.
+All the assertions succeeded on both the CLJS and CLJ platforms.

 Now force again a failure for one of the assertions in the `validators_test.cljs`: